How to Pray – The ACTS Prayer Method and 4 Steps to Powerful Prayers

 So I spend some time during this phase LISTENING to Him as much as I do talking to Him.
 It is during this time that God has given me some awesome insights and revelations.

-So this should give you a good framework and prayer model to start with.
+So the ACTS method of prayer should give you a good framework and a compass to guide you toward praying with confidence.
 You will obviously mold it into what fits for you as time goes by, but this will give you a place to begin that will keep you focused during your prayer time.

 Set a goal to make prayer a constant in your life!